 The tallest sand dunes in North America billow up against snow-capped, 14,000-foot peaks like a giant, wayward beach that accidentally crashed ashore in the Colorado mountains.

-This month, the famous sandhill cranes have returned to Great Sand Dunes and the sprawling San Luis Valley, where the birds spend each spring and fall.
+Along with its giant dunes, the park is famous for sandhill cranes that return to Great Sand Dunes and the sprawling San Luis Valley in both the spring and fall.
 Majestic, giant and prehistoric-looking, the cranes seem to offer lessons about love and loyalty.